litentry/data-analysis/README.md

 7. amountOut: amount of transfer out for the given token
 8. amountTotal: amount of transfer totally for the given token
 9. amountAver: average amount per transfer

+For the entity "Transaction", which contains the information of all transactions of a wallet address for a specific token,  following information can be retrieved:

+1. id: ID of this transacntion
+2. direction: incoming or outgoing
+3. amount: amount of this transaction
+4. balance: balance after this transaction
+5. hash: hash
+6. date: date of transaction happened

 # Queries (HTTP)